adametry/gulp-eslint/README.md

 Type: `Object`

 Specify [environments](http://eslint.org/docs/user-guide/configuring#specifying-environments).
 Each key must match an existing env definition, and the key determines whether the env’s rules are applied (`true`) or not (`false`).

+Note that setting an env to `false` will not override an env that is set to `true` in the _.eslintrc_ being extended.

 Alias: `env` *(deprecated)*